-The table below presents the credit concentrations in cash instruments held by the firm.
-Amounts in the table below are included in "Financial instruments owned, at fair value" and "Cash and securities segregated for regulatory and other purposes."
+The table below presents the credit concentrations in cash instruments held by the firm and included in financial instruments owned.

-0: "" As of
+As of

-\$ in millions June 2016
+\$ in millions December 2017

-U.S. government and federal agency obligations \$ 51,967
+U.S. government and agency obligations \$ 56,767

-% of total assets 11.8%
+% of total assets 12.5%

-As of June 2016, the firm did not have credit exposure to any other counterparty that exceeded 2% of total assets.
+As of December 2017, the firm did not have credit exposure to any other external counterparty that exceeded 2% of total assets.

-To reduce credit exposures, the firm may enter into agreements with counterparties that permit the firm to offset receivables and payables with such counterparties and/or enable the firm to obtain collateral on an upfront or contingent basis.
 Collateral obtained by the firm related to derivative assets is principally cash and is held by the firm or a third-party custodian.
-Collateral obtained by the firm related to resale agreements and securities borrowed transactions is primarily U.S. government and federal agency obligations and non-U.S. government and agency obligations.
+Collateral obtained by the firm related to resale agreements and securities borrowed transactions is primarily U.S. government and agency obligations and non-U.S. government and agency obligations.
 See Note 9 for further information about collateralized agreements and financings.